cg123/NeMo-RL/docs/design-docs/knowledge-distillation.md

 Knowledge distillation allows a smaller **student** model to learn from a larger **teacher** model by minimizing the KL divergence between their output distributions.
 This implementation follows NeMo RL's existing patterns (similar to SFT/GRPO) and supports:

-- **Online distillation**: Teacher generates logits on-the-fly during training
+- **Online distillation**: Teacher generates log probabilities on-the-fly during training
 - **Dedicated clusters**: Separate GPU allocation for teacher and student
 - **Flexible architectures**: Teacher and student can be different models/sizes
 - **Combined loss**: Mix supervised learning with distillation